 - Expert teaching across a comprehensive range of aesthetic and restorative procedures

 - International team of contributors with clinical and academic expertise

 Further information is available on the publishers website here.

 Intensive face-to-face training blocks

-Delivered primarily online, the course also provides 19 days of intensive teaching and practical training in London.
+Delivered primarily online, the course also provides 21 days of intensive teaching and practical training in London (7 consecutive days per year).
 Our expert tutors will give you guidance on complex dental procedures at our specialist postgraduate teaching centre, LonDEC, situated at our Waterloo Campus, which offers state-of-the-art dental training facilities.
 These blocks are an invaluable way to consolidate learning and progress to the final year.

 You will be taught mostly online through King’s E-learning and Teaching Service (KEATS) which provides information, interactive questions, assignments, use of bibliographic databases and reading material.
+You will have access to the extensive King's Library Facilities.
 Our students participate in online tutorials and discussion groups, interacting with expert tutors and their fellow students.
-Face-to-face lectures and hands-on training take place in blocks in the first two years.
+Face-to-face lectures and hands-on training take place in blocks in all three years.
 Students are required to undertake and build a reflective log of clinical work in their own general practice.